 So, what kind of content could you share?
 That’s dependent on your industry and your prospects’ preferences.
 The classical example of lead nurturing is an email drip.
 A series of emails that goes out to your prospects at a regular basis.
 In those emails, you could refer to other content, such as blog articles or videos or PDF downloads.

 A more advanced marketing automation technique is combining lead scoring with lead nurturing.
 If you know what your prospect’s thought process looks like when buying, you can map your content to their state of mind and be that much more relevant.
 Once buying intent becomes clear, it’s possible to give a prospect that final push with more sales related content.

 2. Always talk to the right people with Segmentation

 Every serious marketing automation tool will allow you to go very deep into segmentation using many data points in your database.
-On what you build your segmentation on, depends on what makes most sense for your business.
+What you build your segmentation on, depends on what makes the most sense for your business.